A Step-by-step way to re-frame your limitations into Strengths + Free Workbook

 One day we were all stating things we liked in each other.
 It was a small exercise.
 When it was my turn and they had to say something about me, I was very nervous and wondered if there was anything genuinely good about me, that they would like.
 As people started talking one woman said, that she loves the way I observe more and talk when needed.
 According to her, even though I talked less, whatever little I said made the point and she wished she could be more observant like me.

 I was so surprised and overjoyed.
 Somebody wanted to be like me and appreciated what I thought all my life was a weakness!

 That’s when it really hit me.
-Is it possible that our weakness or limitation can serve as our strengths in different areas of our lives?
+Is it possible that our weaknesses or limitation can serve as our strengths in different areas of our lives?

-Another example that I can give is about a trait which is not usually appreciated in relationships - being too adamant!
+Another example that I can give is about a trait that is not usually appreciated in relationships - being too adamant!
 I am very adamant.
 I don’t give up too easily.
 I don’t settle just to please.
-In relationships however, this has never worked for me.
+In relationships, however, this has never worked for me.
 I’ve had to learn to be more flexible and learn to let go.
-But due to the fact that being adamant is inherent, I managed to use it into a strength at work.
+But due to the fact that being adamant is inherent, I managed to use it as a strength at work.